 Milestones for completion in 2018/19 Performance and commentary Establish a Park Training Association.
-Good progress has been made on the aim to create a Park-wide construction shared apprenticeship scheme with agreement made by the three major contractors on the Park (Balfour Beatty, Taylor Wimpey and Mace) to establish a Training Association.
-The first formal meeting of the Association will be held in July 2018.
+Complete Good progress has been made on the aim to create a Park-wide construction shared apprenticeship scheme with agreement made by the three major contractors on the Park (Balfour Beatty, Taylor Wimpey and Mace) to establish a Training Association.
+The first formal meeting of the Association was held in July 2018.
 A number of sub-contractors in the supply chain have also expressed interest in becoming involved.
 Launch and delivery of Building Information Modelling curriculum in a total of 9 local schools and colleges.
-Establishing DEC mentoring programme for Balfour Beatty, Mace, ENGIE and Design graduates ready for autumn term delivery.
-Provide start-up support to 45 entrepreneurs with Echo ++ Building on the success of the programme which has seen 201 business supported since 2016, with 75 from Host Boroughs, the 2018/19 programme is being developed and will commence in the next period with a Weekender in September.
+Establishing mentoring programme for Balfour Beatty, Mace, ENGIE and Design graduates ready for autumn term delivery.
+Provide start-up support to 45 entrepreneurs with Echo ++ Building on the success of the programme which has seen 201 business supported since 2016, with 75 from Host Boroughs.
+This year's programme commenced with the Echo weekender held in September with 27 entrepreneurs supported.
 Shared internship model piloted with East Bank partners and replicated in Plexal and across other employment areas.
-STEP interns started the second 6 month placement and the start up internship programme with Plexal businesses launched in April.
+First cohort of the LLDC's Shared Training and Employment Programme (STEP) are completing the 12-month programme in October.
+Recruitment for next cohort undertaken for the next programme commencing in the next period.
 Establish a training facility on the Park focusing on 3D printing and virtual reality.
 Programme being developed.
 Hold the East Works Awards (formerly Apprenticeship Awards).
 The awards will take place on 1 November 2018 at Here East.